RoboCup-SSL/ssl-game-controller/README.md

 ### Runtime Requirements
  * No software dependencies (except for development, see below)
- * 64bit Linux, Windows, OSX (32bit would be possible too, but come on, we are in 2018...)
+ * 64bit Linux, Windows, OSX (build your 32bit binaries yourself...)
  * Display Resolution of 1920x1080 is recommended
- * A reasonable Web-Browser (mostly tested on Chrome, please do not try IE...)
+ * A reasonable Web-Browser (mostly tested on Chrome)
  * (optional) To view the field, you need the [ssl-vision-client](https://github.com/RoboCup-SSL/ssl-vision-client)

 ### Reference Clients